bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 ## Participants

-The study includes 18 right-handed young ($25\pm6.2$yr.) healthy participants (14 female) recruited by advertising on scholar and public website.
+Eigtheen right-handed young ($25\pm6.2$yr.) healthy individuals (14 female) participated in the study.
+They were recruited by advertising on academic and public website.
-Volunteers were not included in case of history of neurological psychological or psychiatric disorders or scoring 4 and above on the short version of Beck Depression Scale [@beck_inventory_1961].
-Volunteers with BMI greater than 27, smokers, extreme chronotype, night-workers, having traveled across meridian during the 3 previous months, or training as musician or professional typist (for over-training on coordinated finger movements) were also excluded.
+Participants were excluded if they had a history of neurological psychological or psychiatric disorders or scoring 4 and above on the short version of Beck Depression Scale [@beck_inventory_1961], had a BMI greater than 27, smokers, had extreme chronotype, were night-workers, had traveled across meridians during the 3 previous months, or were trained as  musician or professional typist.
-Sleep quality was assessed by Pittsburgh Sleep Quality Index questionnaire [@buysse_pittsburgh_1989], and daytime sleepiness  (Epworth Sleepiness Scale [@johns_new_1991]) had to be lower or equal to 9.
+Their sleep quality was assessed, and individuals with score to the Pittsburgh Sleep Quality Index questionnaire [@buysse_pittsburgh_1989] greater or equal to 5, or daytime sleepiness Epworth Sleepiness Scale [@johns_new_1991] score greater than 9 were excluded.

 Participants included in the study were also instructed to abstain from caffeine, alcohol and nicotine, and have regular sleep schedule (bed-time 10PM-1AM, wake-time 7AM-10AM) and avoid taking daytime nap for the duration of the experiment.
-Instruction compliance was controlled by non-dominant hand wrist actigraphy (Actiwatch 2, Philips Respironics, Andover, MA, USA) for the week preceding and the duration of the experiment.
+Their sleep schedule was assessed by analyzing the data obtained from an actigraph (Actiwatch 2, Philips Respironics, Andover, MA, USA) worn on the wrist of the non-dominant hand for the week preceding and for the duration of the experiment, and cerfified that all included subjects complied to the instructions.

 All participants provided written informed consent and received financial compensation for their participation.
 This study protocol was approved by the Research Ethics Board of the “Regroupement en Neuroimagerie du Québec” (RNQ).

 ## Behavioral experiment

-The experiment was conducted over 3 consecutive days, at the end of the day, with the motor tasks performed in the scanner using an ergonomic MRI-compatible 4-keys response pad.
+The study was conducted over 3 consecutive days.
+Each day, in the evening, participants performed the experimental tasks while their brain activity was recorded by an MRI scanner, using an ergonomic MRI-compatible 4-keys response pad.

+TODO:do we describe CoRe?

-On the first evening (D1), participants were trained to perform with their non-dominant left-hand a 5 elements sequence (TSeq1) for 14 blocks (indicated by a green cross displayed in the center of the screen) each composed of 12 repetitions of the motor sequences (ie. 60 keypresses per block).
+On the first day (D1), participants were trained to perform repeatdly with their non-dominant hand (left) a 5 elements sequence (TSeq1) for 14 blocks (indicated by a green cross displayed in the center of the screen) each composed of 12 repetitions of the motor sequences (ie. 60 keypresses per block).
 Participants were instructed to execute repeatedly as fast and accurate as possible the sequence of keypresses until completion of the practice block.
 Practice blocks were interspersed with 25-s rest periods (indicated by the onset of a red cross on the screen) to prevent fatigue.
 In case of mistake during sequence production, participants were asked to stop their performance and to immediately start practicing again from the beginning of the sequence until the end of the block.